sveltejs/language-tools/packages/svelte-check/README.md

 1590680326778 WARNING "imported-file.svelte" 0:37 "Component has unused export property 'prop'.
 If it is for external reference only, please consider using `export const prop`"
 ```

 If the argument is `machine-verbose` it will tell us the filename, the starting line and column numbers, the ending line and column numbers, the error message, the code of diagnostic, the human-friendly description of the code and the human-friendly source of the diagnostic (eg. svelte/typescript).
 The filename is relative to the workspace directory.
-All the information's are represented as [ndjson](https://en.wikipedia.org/wiki/JSON_streaming#Newline-Delimited_JSON)
+Each diagnostic is represented as an [ndjson](https://en.wikipedia.org/wiki/JSON_streaming#Newline-Delimited_JSON) line prefixed by _____

 ###### Example: